 27. National Atomic Testing Museum: At the National Atomic Testing Museum you’ll not only learn about the development of nuclear weapons, but will also dive deep into the culture it shaped.
-The Museum has an under ground testing bunker, a B53 nuclear bomb, nuclear testing tower, and chucks of coal looking material from an explosion in Russia.
-The coal like material is a mystery that has led to a lot of alien theories as the material is nuclear and made up of manufactured materials we don’t have on Earth.
+The Museum has an underground testing bunker, a B53 nuclear bomb, nuclear testing tower, and chunks of coal looking material from an explosion in Russia.
+The coal-like material is a mystery that has led to a lot of alien theories as the material is nuclear and made up of manufactured materials we don’t have on Earth.
 Many believe this explosion has what was left from a spacecraft crash.
 Other alien exhibits cover Area 51 and the famous sighting on Coney Island.

 Hours: Monday-Saturday 10am-5pm; Sunday Noon-5pm.
 Cost: Museum is $14 for Adults; $20 with Area 51 Exhibit; Discounts for Kids, Seniors, and Military.
 Location: 755 E Flamingo Road.
 Museum Website: (HERE).

 28. Hofbrauhaus: Located just east of the strip, this Is a very fun place to party.
 On your way there make sure to get a taste of Germany in the famous Bavarian beer hall Hofbräuhaus.
 At Hofbräuhaus you will experience live German music, great food, and huge glasses of imported Bavarian beer.